Pumpkin recipes y’all! ‘Tis. The. Season!

 A fantastic way to start your day, just grab a slice and have it with matcha green tea latte (instead of coffee) for a sweet kick in the pants.
 Our pumped-up pumpkin banana bread combines the health benefits of pumpkin with complete plant-based protein.

 Get pumpkin benefits from the seeds and not the puree in these fun and healthy protein-rich breakfast cookies.
 Good any time of day!
-Made with bananas, oats, apple sauce and unexpected goji berries, you’ll be surprised how fast you fill up.
+Made with bananas, oats, apple sauce and unexpected goji berries.

 Combining complete vegan protein powder with the benefits of turmeric, this twist on “golden milk tea” is our go-to fall smoothie for Sunday breakfasts.
 Why?
 This wasn’t originally a pumpkin spice recipe; instead, it uses our Gold turmeric tea, which is designed to reduce stress and boost the recovery phase of the body.